Boake Carter

 Harold Thomas Henry "Boake" Carter (28 September 1903 – 16 November 1944) was a British-American broadcast news commentator in the 1930s and early 1940s.
+One of the most important radio broadcasters of the 1930s, he was propelled to fame for his coverage of the Lindbergh kidnapping trial.
+Throughout the 1930s he became increasingly right-wing and isolationist until he was removed from air in mid-1938.

 Early life

-Carter was born in Baku, Russian Empire (now the capital of Azerbaijan), the son of British parents Thomas Carter and Edith Harwood-Yarred, from London and Leicestershire, respectively.
+Carter was born in Baku, Russian Empire, the son of British parents Thomas Carter and Edith Harwood-Yarred, from London and Leicestershire, respectively.
 His father worked for a British oil company.
 Carter would later claim his father had been in the British Consular Service (his father was the British Honorary Consul).
 Carter grew up in the United Kingdom, and enlisted in the Royal Air Force at the age of 15, serving with the RAF's Coast Patrol for eighteen months.
 He attended Tonbridge School from 1918 to 1921, and would later claim to have attended Christ's College in Cambridge.
 Carter arrived in the United States on September 25, 1921, after his father was assigned to Mexico.